 "Hey Chuckles.
 Is there something different about you?
 Because you seem different.
 Or maybe it's me."
 He flipped over Nightwing, and punched him in the jaw.
 Starfire switched tactics, and flew towards the masked thief while Beastboy charged the Joker.
 The little green armadillo sped across the concrete towards the Joker, the bullets bouncing off his armor like skin.
 At the last possible second, he morphed into a T-Rex crashed into him while I sent wave upon wave of dark energy flying at him.
 I looked over as Starfire screamed.
 Red X paused in his battle with Nightwing for only a moment, deftly flicking his wrist, and sent Starfire flying backwards towards the wall.
 She jerked against the sticky X, but it wouldn't budge.
 I turned my attention back to the Joker, who was now trying to shoot some type of, most likely noxious, gas at Beastboy.
 I flew over and once again began my chant, ignoring the pain in my shoulder.
 My hands glowed black as I came within close range of him.
 I flew up behind him while Beastboy kept him occupied.

 "After watching you fight, I've gotta say, you must be the toughest girl I've ever seen.
 But part of me has been wondering...
 What would have to happen to break you?"
 Where was he going with this?
+His disgustingly pale fingers lifted a piece of my purple hair and began to twirl it around, his yellow smile a mere inches from my face.

 "You know," His creepy voice made my skin crawl, "I never repeat a crime.
 But this time I may have to make an exception.
 For a girl much better looking than Barbara Gordon.
 It's a shame I don't have a camera this time.
 This time it would've been worth it."
 My eyes widened in fear.
 No. I wasn't scared.
 I tried to move my lips to recite my mantra.
 It was only three simple words!
 Why couldn't I say them?
 My breathing quickened as he ripped my cloak off.
 His yellowish teeth showed even more as his grin widened.
 My pulse was spiking, my vision blurring as tears squeezed themselves from my tear-ducts.
 No, I couldn't let him see my fear.
 That would only satisfy his sick, twisted mind.
 He grabbed the zipper to the front of my cobalt leotard, grinning as it slowly slipped down.
 My mind was going to go over the edge.
 He was going to push me past my breaking point.

 Something sounded off to the left of him.
-My eyes moved in time to see Red X step from the shadows, and sock the green haired freak in the jaw, making him stagger away from me.
+My eyes moved in time to see Red X step from the shadows and sock the green haired freak in the jaw, making him stagger away from me.

 "Hello."
 The synthesized voice did nothing to hide the cold tone in his voice.
 I was shocked when his fingers slid underneath the black fabric, after I heard his next words.
 "Good to finally reunite."